-‘The best time to prune Japanese maple trees is during late winter, before bud break,’ says Smith.
+Japanese maples are one of the best trees for fall color.
+They drop their foliage afterward, and remain bare until new growth appears the following spring.
+‘The best time to prune Japanese maple trees is during late winter, before bud break,’ says Pete Smith.
 ‘At this time of year, it’s easier to view the architecture of the tree; the way the branches are aligned and complement each other.’

-However, if you have missed this window, it is not too late as they can be pruned at other times of year too.
+However, if you have missed this window, don't worry – they can be pruned at other times of the year, too.

 'If you must prune in summer, aim to remove no more than one-quarter of the foliage and wait for a period of cooler temperatures and regular rainfall.'